the-company-tcus/docs/docs/_usage/api.md

 This component is used to display a cursor effects type in the CursorEffects Navbar dropdown.

+> **Warning**: This type of navbar item MUST be used inside a CursorEffects
+> dropdown type of navbar item, otherwise it will not work due to missing
+> required props.

 #### Demo

 Please see the demo of the [CursorEffects Navbar